 Cronos Group’s place in the CBD market

-In September 2019, Cronos Group (NASDAQ:CRON) completed the acquisition of four subsidiaries of Redwood Holding Group.
+In September 2019, Cronos Group completed the acquisition of four subsidiaries of Redwood Holding Group.
 The acquisition gave the company access to the US hemp-based products platform, which includes skincare and consumer products.

 These products are sold under the brand name “Lord Jones” either online or through retailers and hospitality partners in the US.
 In the quarter that ended on March 31, the company’s US segment reported $2.2 million in revenue.
 The CBD products sold under Lord Jones contributed to most of the revenues.